pivotal/docs-tap/tap-gui/configurator/building.hbs.md

-# Build your Customized Tanzu Developer Portal with Configurator (beta)
+# Build your Customized Tanzu Developer Portal with Configurator

 This topic tells you how to build your customized Tanzu Developer Portal with Configurator.

-> **Caution** The Configurator tool is in beta.
-Do not use it in a production environment.

 ## <a id="prereqs"></a> Prerequisites